The ecology benefits greatly from shoebox lot lights.

 LED street lights with a CCT of 3000K or below are advised by the International Dark-Sky Association (IDA), an organization whose goal is to preserve the night sky.
 Warm white light from these streetlights will make them safer for both people and wildlife.
 The CCT of daylight is approximately 6500K, which gives it a very blue appearance.
 That kind of nighttime light entering people’s houses through their windows can impair circadian rhythm and reduce melatonin production.
 Not only does melatonin aid in sleep, but it also strengthens the immune system, controls several hormones, and has antioxidant effects.
 According to studies, it may also help with IBS, migraines, and cancer prevention.

-The color of the light varies throughout the day from dawn to dusk, from warm white to natural white to cool white to natural white to super warm white at sunset.
-Our bodies are accustomed to this light cycle.
-Our circadian rhythms can be disrupted by artificial lights that differ from the natural illumination cycle.
-Circadian rhythms are “physical, mental, and behavioral changes that follow a roughly 24-hour cycle, responding primarily to light and darkness in an organism’s environment,” according to the National Institute of General Medical Sciences.
+From dawn till nightfall, the light’s hue changes: it goes from warm white to cool white to natural white to ultra warm white at sunset.
+Our bodies are used to this cycle of light.
+Artificial lights that are not part of the natural illumination cycle have the potential to throw off our circadian rhythms.
+According to the National Institute of General Medical Sciences, circadian rhythms are “physical, mental, and behavioral changes that follow a roughly 24-hour cycle, responding primarily to light and darkness in an organism’s environment.”

-The IDA highlights significant data from a report regarding the negative effects of shoebox lot lights on people and the environment on our website.
+On our website, the IDA presents important information from a report about the harm that shoebox lot lights cause to humans and the environment.
 This article states that research has indicated that exposure to light with a higher CCT before bed can have a negative impact on sleeping habits.
-According to the paper, persistent sleep interruptions can cause diabetes, obesity, heart disease, cancer, and other diseases.
+The paper claims that diabetes, obesity, heart disease, cancer, and other disorders can be brought on by frequent sleep disruptions.

-The information regarding cool white lighting makes it very evident why this color shouldn’t be utilized at night in outdoor public spaces.
-By no means does this imply that cool white LED lights are a bad thing.
-Simply said, they work better indoors or in places where their reach will be limited, such as loading docks or building entrances.
+The facts on cool white lighting makes it very clear why outdoor public spaces shouldn’t use this color at night.
+This does not in any way suggest that cool white LED lights are undesirable.
+Put simply, they perform better indoors or in locations where their reach will be restricted, such building entrances or loading docks.

-How to Save Energy with LED Shoebox Lot Lights
+How LED Shoebox Lot Lights Can Help You Save Energy

-Given this, there are numerous ways LED shoebox lot lights have helped buildings that have adapted their use to conserve energy.
+In light of this, LED shoebox lot lights have benefited buildings that have modified their use to save energy in a variety of ways.

 LED Lot Lights for Shoes

-They can now be categorized as lights for canopies or parking garages because of their variety.
+Because of their variety, they can now be classified as lights for parking garages or canopies.

-LEDs themselves are semiconductors that release visible light when an electric current flows through them.
+LEDs are semiconductors that, when an electric current passes through them, emit visible light.

 How to Save Energy Using LED Lights

-According to the U.S. Department of Energy, businesses that installed energy-efficient lighting in their parking lots were able to reduce their energy use by 90% in 2014.
+Businesses that installed energy-efficient lighting in their parking lots were able to lower their energy use by 90% in 2014, according to the U.S. Department of Energy.

-LEDs not only cut energy expenses but also maintenance costs for companies.
+LEDs save businesses not only on energy bills but also on maintenance costs.